bitwiseworks/dooble-os2/README-os2.txt

 web browser) is kindly brought to you by bww bitwise works GmbH (Dmitriy Kuminov, Silvan Scherrer, Herwig Bauernfeind, https://www.bitwiseworks.com).

-Thanks to Elbert Pol for building and testing both Dooble an Qt at earlier stages of development.
+Thanks to Elbert Pol for building and testing both Dooble and Qt at earlier stages of development.

 Thanks to Gregg Young for providing an initial RPM package and OS/2 icon for